noahbailey/solflo-poc/README.md

     docker-compose build
     docker-compose up -d

+Then, open a browser and navigate to http://localhost:8983/solr/#/logs/query to view syslogs.

+Grafana is accessible at http://localhost:3000/ with default admin:admin credentials.

 ## Proof of Concept

 This project is in its very early stages.
 Right now, a POC environment exists with the following components: